ladybug-tools/ladybug-primer/text/components/UTCI_Comfort.md

 #### Inputs
 * ##### air_temp [Required]
-Data Collection or individual value of air temperature in C.
+Data Collection or individual value for air temperature in C.
 * ##### mrt
-Data Collection or individual value of mean radiant temperature (MRT) in C. Default is the same as the air_temp.
+Data Collection or individual value for mean radiant temperature (MRT) in C. Default is the same as the air_temp.
 * ##### rel_humid [Required]
-Data Collection or individual value of relative humidity in %.
+Data Collection or individual value for relative humidity in %.
+Note that percent values are between 0 and 100.
 * ##### wind_vel
-Data Collection or individual of air speed values in m/s.
+Data Collection or individual value for meteoroligical wind velocity at 10 m above ground level in m/s.
+Note that this meteorological velocity at 10 m is simply 1.5 times the speed felt at ground level in the original Fiala model used to create the UTCI model.
+Therefore, multiplying air speed values at the height of the human subject by 1.5 will make them a suitable input for this component.
 Default is a low speed of 0.5 m/s, which is the lowest input speed that is recommended for the UTCI model.
 * ##### run [Required]
 Set to True to run the component.